Merkle–Hellman knapsack cryptosystem: Cryptanalysis

 In 1984 Adi Shamir published an attack on the Merkle-Hellman cryptosystem which can decrypt encrypted messages in polynomial time without using the private key.
 The attack analyzes the public key $B = (b_1, b_2, \dots, b_n)$ and searches for a pair of numbers $u$ and $m$ such that $(u b_i \bmod m)$ is a superincreasing sequence.
 The $(u,m)$ pair found by the attack may not be equal to $(r',q)$ in the private key, but like that pair it can be used to transform a hard knapsack problem using $B$ into an easy problem using a superincreasing sequence.
 The attack operates solely on the public key; no access to encrypted messages is necessary.

+Shamir's attack on the Merkle-Hellman cryptosystem works in polynomial time even if the numbers in the public key are randomly shuffled, a step which is usually not included in the description of the cryptosystem, but can be helpful against some more primitive attacks.